 Reasons For Soundproofing Your Basement

-If you want to make the basement into a quiet reading area, a man cave, a guest bedroom, a recreational room, an office or a workshop, you will want to make it as quiet as possible.
+If you want to make the basement into a quiet reading area, a gym, a man cave, a guest bedroom, a recreational room, an office or a workshop, you will want to make it as quiet as possible.

 You do not want noise from above to come down and you don’t want any noises made in the basement to come upstairs.